Seattle / Bellevue's Choice for Personalized, Natural Rhinoplasty Results

 What implants do you use to increase the bridge of the nose?

-Do you have a lot of scars after rhinoplasty?
+Will I have a lot of scars after rhinoplasty?

 How do you narrow the nasal bridge?